ylqi007/notebooks-old/GitHub_Page_&_Jekyll/kekyll.md

 #### Front matter defaults
 > Using *front matter defaults* in `_config.yml`.
 You set a scope of what the default applies to, then the default front matter you'd like.

+#### List autho's posts

 ### 10. Gemfile

+#### Gemfile

+#### Plugins
+> Jekyll plugins allow you to create custom generated content specific to your site.
+> * `jekyll-sitemap` - Creates a sitemap file to help search engines index content
+> * `jekyll-feed` - Creates an RSS feed for your posts
+> * `jekyll-seo-tag` - Adds meta tags to help with SEO

+#### Environments
+> Sometimes you might want to output something in production but not in development. **Analytics** scripts are the most common example of this. 有时候需要在 production 的过程中进行调试，而不是直接 development。
+> To do this you can use environments.
+You can set the environment by using the `JEKYLL_ENV` environment variable when running a command.

 ---
 ## Themes